jedcn/coffeelint-prefer-poet-mode/README.md

 eight = Math.pow 2, 3
 ```

-Then this plugin might be for you.
+Then this CoffeeLint Custom Rule might be for you.

 ## Installation